-The refuse and recycling scheme in Corby involves three wheelie bins which are collected on alternate weeks and a food waste caddy that is collected weekly.
-The bin(s) must be placed at the kerbside by 7am on day of collection.
-Use this link to find out which bin to put out this week
+The refuse and recycling collection scheme involves three wheelie bins which are collected on alternate weeks and a food waste caddy that is collected weekly.
+The bin(s) must be presented the kerbside after 6pm on the evening before your scheduled collection day and by 6:30am on day of your sceduled collection.
+Use this link to find out which bin to put out this week .
+Bins must be removed from the public highway before 8am after your scheduled collection day.

 See table below for what can and cannot be placed in your bins